Holgado/TCC-CRDB/README.md

 ## Getting Started

-This project is a demo Android and iOS Dataset builder for retail products.
+This project is a Android and iOS Dataset builder.

 For help getting started with CRDB, view our